 For example, when the virus significantly attacks your olfactory nerves, this may induce a loss of taste and smell.
 This is why these symptoms are such a strong indicator of the virus.

 2. Blood Vessel Injury

-Studies show COVID-19 can destroy blood vessels that feed blood to the brain.
+Studies show COVID-19 can result in “microvascular injury in the brain.”
+In other words, it can injure blood vessels that feed blood to the brain.
 As the virus circulates throughout your bloodstream, the inner blood vessel lining is susceptible to damage.
-When the inner lining deteriorates, this allows the virus to: Seep into the tissues, or inhibit blood flow to the brain.
+When the inner lining deteriorates, this allows the virus to seep into the tissues or inhibit blood flow to the brain.
 Both can cause brain injuries.
 And depending on where those injuries occur, specific brain functions (memory, concentration, etc.) may decline more rapidly than normal.